truemaxevans/database_management_system_flask/README.txt

 To run the project:

 1. Clone the repository
-2. Install the requirements
+2. Install the requirements.txt file (pip install -r requirements.txt)
-3. To run the app, run manage.py file (it will run three files: createdb.py, insert_data.py, get_data.py)
+3. To run the app, run manage.py file (it will run three files: createdb.py, insert_data.py, get_data.py) and run the app (python manage.py runserver)
 P.S if you would like to follow step by step, run createdb.py, insert_data.py, get_data.py files separately